cosmiconfig/cosmiconfig/README.md

 Type: `string`

 Path to a configuration file. cosmiconfig will read it and try to parse it as JSON, YAML, or JS.

+This option can be set via the command line with `--config`.

 ## Differences from [rc](https://github.com/dominictarr/rc)